1988–89 Louisville Cardinals men's basketball team

-During the 1988–89 season, the Louisville Cardinals men's basketball team scored 24 wins and 8 losses.
+The 1988–89 Louisville Cardinals men's basketball team represented the University of Louisville in the 1988–89 NCAA Division I men's basketball season.
+The Cardinals scored 24 wins and 8 losses.
 They played in the Metro Conference and finished in the "Sweet Sixteen" of the NCAA Division I men's basketball tournament.
 Their player Pervis Ellison won several individual awards.